Sunlis/ONI-nerf-electrolyzer/README.md

     through a block of metal tiles or something like that.
 - Electrolyzer rooms overpressure too easily.
 It's very difficult to run a 100% uptime electrolyzer build, even in space.
     - That is unless you do a hydra, which I don't particularly like because it's cheesy.
-- The Gas Pump buff needs to be counteracted or else SPOMs become far too strong
+- ~~The Gas Pump buff needs to be counteracted or else SPOMs become far too strong~~

-To compensate for the gas pump changes, this would need to cost 360W/kg or more to run.
+~~To compensate for the gas pump changes, this would need to cost 360W/kg or more to run.~~

 The Fix:
+* ~~-120W         -> -270W~~
-*  -120W         -> -270W
+*  -120W         -> -150W
 * -1000g/s       -> -750g/s water
 *  +888g/s @70+C -> +666g/s @50+C oxygen
 *  +112g/s @70+C ->  +84g/s @50+C hydrogen
 *  +1.25 kDTU/s  ->  +4 kDTU/s

+The funny thing is that this is STILL energy-positive despite reducing the conversion rate by 25% because it is equivalent to raising the power cost to 200W, and a 2-electrolyzer, 3-pump build has just over 360W of excess power. (that same build still has 200W excess after this change)

-Additional functionality worth considering: electrolyzing saltwater outputs chlorine, hydrogen, and some other residue, possibly lime
+Additional functionality worth considering:
+- electrolyzing saltwater outputs chlorine, hydrogen, and sand
+- electrolyzing brine outputs more chlorine and sand, less hydrogen

 ## Rust Deoxidizer